weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 Asynchronous indexing decouples object creation from vector index updates.
 Objects are created faster, and the vector index updates in the background.
 Asynchronous indexing is especially useful for importing large amounts of data.

 Asynchronous indexing is off by default.
-It can be enabled by setting the `ASYNC_INDEXING` environment variable to `true` in the Weaviate configuration (e.g. in the `docker-compose.yml` file).
-This will enable asynchronous indexing for all collections.
+To enable asynchronous indexing, set the `ASYNC_INDEXING` environment variable to `true` in your Weaviate configuration (the `docker-compose.yml` file if you use Docker Compose).
+This setting enables asynchronous indexing for all collections.

+<<<<<<< HEAD
 <details>
   <summary>Example Docker Compose configuration</summary>